Sayalikukkar/Hyperledger-Fabric-Interview-Questions/README.md

 ## 10. What is Organization?
     An organisation conceptually is an entity which has access to channels ( ledgers ) and can issue identities to participants so that every transaction's source is clear and identifiable.

+## 11. What are Nodes in Hyperledger Fabric?
+    Nodes connect to other nodes to form the blockchain network.
+In case of public blockchain like ethereum, bitcoin all nodes are equal.
+But in the case of hyperledger fabric, all nodes may not be equal.

+    In hyperledger fabric, there is the concept of members, members are legally seperate entities that join blockchain network to transact.
+These members share one or more dustributed ledgers and each of these members host nodes.
+Theese nodes are used for submitting the transaction and for managing the state of the ledger within the organization.
+Each node is a sign. an indentity by way of certificate's. even the users of hyperledger fabric ecosystem are assigned a certificate.

+    Nodes initiate the transactions which lead to the execution of the chaincode the transactions are recorded in the ledger in the order they received.
+These chaincode executions also lead to the change of the state of the assets.

+    All the nodes and users in the hyperledger fabric network are assigned an identity and that is done by way of the msp and certificate authority.